anon-blue/anon.blue/README.txt

  kj
         hgha THIs is a joke.JUst forget it.
-It was very funny
+It was very funnyj
+MATTER OF LAW ;) got em